 Installing a dash cam for your vehicle can be a very wise investment.
 It is simple to do and with the correct dash camera, you can be sure you have the video you need when required.
-We show you How to install a dash camera easily on my Toyota Kluder/Highlander 2005 model.
+We show you how to install a dash camera easily on my Toyota Kluder/Highlander 2005 model.

 How to Install A Dash Cam in your Car or Truck (ITRONICS ITB-100HD)

 There are only a handful of quality dash cams on the market that will stand up to the harsh conditions in the Australian or American summer sun.

 Some cheaper cameras on the market will take a good picture but are prone to failure due to a variety of issues.
 One of the biggest problems of dash cams is overheating.
 This is due to the camera usually positioned up high on your windscreen in full view of the sun which will heat up the unit over time.
 An overheating video camera will either slow down the video process so dropped frames or shut down altogether.